In-For-Disaster-Analytics/geospatial-jupyter/README.md

 : Pythonic file interface to S3.

 [vega](https://vega.github.io/vega/)
 : Vega is a visualization grammar, a declarative language for creating, saving, and sharing interactive visualization designs.
-With Vega, you can describe the visual appearance and interactive behavior of a visualization in a JSON format, and generate web-based views using Canvas or SVG.
+With Vega, you can describe the visual appearance and interactive behavior of a visualization in a JSON format, and generate web-based views using Canvas or SVG. [**Note: not currently installed due to conda conflicts**]